Neopets Trading Card Game

-The 'Neopets TCG' is a collectible card game and a spin-off of the popular virtual pet website, Neopets.
+The 'Neopets TCG' is an out-of-print collectible card game and a spin-off of the popular virtual pet browser game, Neopets.
 The game was launched in 2003 and produced by Wizards of the Coast, a large trading card company that produces a variety of other trading card games.
 Neopets is aimed at a slightly younger audience than other Wizards of the Coast offerings such as Magic: The Gathering.
 As with many other trading card games, the cards serve two purposes, collecting and playing a game.

 The card game was discontinued in 2006.

 Gameplay overview

 Neopets TCG is a two-player game, where each player has a play deck of at least 40 cards and a separate deck of at least 10 Basic Neopets.
 Most deck-building articles suggest a limit of 2-3 species for the Basic Neopets, along with a minimum of 20 Item and/or Equipment cards (essentially half of the deck).
 Each card may have only 3 copies included.
 Players start with a single Neopet on the first turn, moving up to three by the third turn.
 These Neopets compete against opposing Neopets in four different arenas: Strength, Agility, Intelligence, and Magic.
 Winning a competition during a player's own turn allows the player to bank or draw a card; banking enough cards of sufficient value eventually leads to victory.